Amphibious reconnaissance: World War II in Europe

 The development of amphibious reconnaissance in the early stages of the Second World War during the European campaigns were largely dominated by Lt.
 Commander Nigel Clogstoun-Willmot RN, who developed what would become the Combined Operations Pilotage Parties (COPPs) while conducting raids on the Aegean Islands in 1941.
 Following Operation Torch, which was carried out without proper reconnaissance, it was proposed that 50 of these parties would be needed; however, the shortage of necessary personnel meant that in all only eleven teams were trained.
 The Beach Pilotage School was set up on the Kyles of Bute in Scotland.

 The COPP Depot was set up in 1943 on Hayling Island based at Hayling Island Sailing Club.
 In preparation for the invasion of Normandy, the British carried out Operation Postage Able, in which a midget submarine took a team close in to the planned landing sites.
 The team took samples from the beach to determine its ability to bear vehicles, and, together with depth soundings and other observations, large-scale models of the beaches were constructed to aid planning.
 In addition, American combat swimmer teams from Naval Combat Demolition Units conducted nighttime reconnaissance on possible landing sites, mapping underwater obstacles and helping to clear obstacles during the invasion.

 Following the war, the secrecy surrounding beach recce continued, and mention of the COPPs did not appear in the press until the late 1950s.
 By then their knowledge and role had been passed on to the (then) Special Boat Squadron.

-Mission role

-Specific missions for amphibious reconnaissance patrols included:

-To determine characteristics of beaches available for landing, and report same to commander at sea.

-By hydrographic reconnaissance of water near the shore line.

-By examining terrain in immediate vicinity of beach.

-By noting beach defenses, such as wire, mines, and other obstacles; troops in immediate vicinity; other defenses.

-To report landmarks for assisting in locating landing beaches.

-To mark beaches and landing points during landing.

-To determine location, strength, and composition of troops in landing area.

-To take and hold in concealment a prisoner or prisoners and be prepared to turn them over to Headquarters Landing Force.

-To spot observers to report enemy activity by radio or by panel.

-To determine road net and be prepared to meet and guide elements of landing force.

-To determine practicability of terrain for air landings.

-After the beachhead has been established, to contour the sea floor beginning at the ten-foot line and using a two-foot contour interval in order to expedite the unloading of supplies by locating most advantageous channels and beaches.

-Also assigned were the following non-intelligence missions:

-To create a diversion from proposed landing point.